INS Khanjar

-Mock drill
+History

-On 30 November 2002 on the high seas off the coast of Vizhinjam.
-Mock attack drill was being staged such as Khanjar was targeting INS Jamuna, a hydrographic survey vessel carrying media persons and VIPs, including Air Vice Marshal R. D. Limaye of the Southern Air Command.
+On 30 November 2002 on the high seas off the coast of Vizhinjam, a mock attack drill was being staged, with the Khanjar targeting INS Jamuna, a hydrographic survey vessel carrying media persons and VIPs, including Air Vice Marshal R. D. Limaye of the Southern Air Command.
 This was part of the Navy Week celebrations.

+Khanjar along with was on a visit to Kolkata between 28 and 30 November 2025 as part of that year's Navy Week celebrations.
+The ships were open to public visitors.
+She also participated at the International Fleet Review 2026 held at Visakapatanam.